Goonew

-Markelle Antonio Morrow, (May 14, 1997 - March 18, 2022) professionally known as Goonew, was an American rapper from Maryland.
+Markelle Antonio Morrow (May 14, 1997 - March 18, 2022), professionally known as Goonew, was an American rapper from Maryland.

-Rising to prominence in the DMV rap scene, Goonew gained attention for his whisper flow style and lyricism.
-His music often explored themes of street life, personal experiences, indulging in street narcotics, and the challenges of urban environments.
-Goonew's career was marked by collaborations with artists including Lil Yachty, Hoodrich Pablo Juan, Xanman, ASAP Ant and more. the release of several mixtapes that garnered him a growing fan base.
+Rising to prominence in the DMV rap scene, Morrow gained attention for his whisper flow style and lyricism.
+His music often explored themes of street life, indulging in street narcotics, and the challenges of urban environments.
+Morrow's career was marked by collaborations with artists including Lil Yachty, Hoodrich Pablo Juan, Xanman, ASAP Ant.
+The release of several mixtapes garnered him a growing fan base.